enviromapholdings/Docs/requirements/index.rst

 Troubleshooting
 -------------------------
-- If the client is connected and the printer information seems correct, but there are still printer errors try creating a new client/key.
+- If the client is connected and the printer information seems correct, but cloud printing is still not working, make sure the cloud application is only running on one computer.
+A new client/key can be created if issues persist.